bbqz007/sqlite3zz/README.md

 # sqlite3zz
 * header only, template and inline.
-* for sqlite3 , a c++11 **stream style** helper. help you **get out from sql syntax and c apis**.
+* for sqlite3 c++ programming, help you **get out from sql syntax and c apis**.
-* easy binding parameters, and leave from how many `?` to bind.
+* easy way binding parameters, and leave from how many `?` to bind.
-* help you generate sql commands when you forgot the sql syntax and do not want to read the manual document again.
+* help you generate sql commands
+  * maybe you forgot the sql syntax
+  * and do not want to read the manual document again.

 --------------------------------------
 ## how does sqlite3zz design